Acne Vulgaris

 It mainly occurs during puberty in both males and females.
 The 2010 Global Burden of Disease Study found that acne vulgaris is the eight most common skin disease, with an estimated global prevalence (for all ages) of 9.38%.

 It is often said that after puberty you will no longer get acne.
-The following figures have been published from an extensive survey of 1,013 men and women aged 20 and older to determine whether they have acne:
+The following figures have been published from an acne study among 1,013 men and women aged 20 and older:

 - 20-29 years: 50.9% (women) versus 42.5% (men)